Sandwich Maker Wattage Guide: 750W vs 1000W Explained

 | Borosil Jumbo Grill Sandwich Maker | 1000W | 4 | Big families and batch mornings — even heat on a large plate | View on Amazon |

-Whichever you pick, the wattage only matters as much as the plate it heats.
-A well-made 800W 2-slice unit will beat a cheap 1000W one with thin, uneven plates every single time.
+Whichever you pick, wattage only matters as much as the plate it heats.
+A well-made 800W 2-slice unit beats a cheap 1000W one with thin, uneven plates.
+Every single time.

 Make More Than Just Sandwiches